Skip to content

 Can I get a loan when I’m unemployed?

-You might still be able to get a loan when you’re not working, but it is likely to be a lot more difficult than if you were working.
-Some lenders, such as high street banks, won’t lend to anyone who is not employed.
+You might still be able to get a loan if you’re not working, but it is likely to be a lot more difficult than if you were working.
+Most mainstream lenders won’t lend to anyone who is not employed.
 This is because lenders will have concerns that you won’t have enough income to repay the debt.

-That said, it’s not impossible to borrow when you’re unemployed.
-You may be able to get a loan, particularly if you have some savings or an asset, such as your home, or if you have another income such as yourpension or you are in receipt of regular State benefits.
+But you may be able to get a loan if you have some savings or an asset, such as your home, or if you have another income such as a pension or you are in receipt of regular benefits.

 Can I get a loan when I’m claiming benefits?